-- sickness or injury on reduced contractual pay or no pay, or - relevant child related leave (ordinary maternity, adoption or paternity leave or paid shared parental leave, paid additional maternity, paid additional adoption leave or paid parental bereavement leave), or - reserve forces leave the member may elect to continue payments in respect of any AVC/SCAVC contract.

-AVC/ SCAVC contracts entered into after 31 March 2015 remain payable (unless the member or the employer in the case of a SCAVC end the contract) for so long as the member has enough pay to cover them.
-Any member paying AVCs for additional life assurance cover will have to make arrangements to continue to pay these to ensure that their life assurance cover does not lapse.
+- sickness or injury on reduced contractual pay or no pay, or - relevant child related leave (ordinary maternity, adoption or paternity leave or paid shared parental leave, paid additional maternity, paid additional adoption leave or paid parental bereavement leave), or - reserve forces leave any pre-existing AVC/ SCAVC contracts remain payable (unless the member or the employer in the case of a SCAVC end the contract) for so long as the member has enough pay to cover them.
+Any member paying AVCs for additional life assurance cover will have to make arrangements to continue to pay these during any period when there is not enough pay to cover them if they wish to ensure that their life assurance cover does not lapse.

-- unpaid additional maternity and adoption leave, unpaid shared parental leave or unpaid parental bereavement leave, or - absence due to a trade dispute, or - any other period of authorised leave of absence paying AVCs for additional life assurance cover will have to make arrangements to continue to pay these to ensure that their life assurance cover does not lapse.
+- unpaid additional maternity and adoption leave, unpaid shared parental leave or unpaid parental bereavement leave, or - absence due to a trade dispute, or - any other period of authorised leave of absence.